 Offenders may also be prosecuted under terms described in such laws (but not limited to) as the Computer Fraud and Abuse Act, Family Educational and Privacy Act, Digital Millennium Copyright Act, and applicable federal, state, and local statutes.

 Anyone who has a reason to suspect a deliberate or significant breach of established policy or procedure should promptly report it to the appropriate Dean, Director, or other department supervisor, manager, or administrator.
-Faculty, staff and student inquiries, complaints, violations and/or reports of concealment of violation should be referred to the Director of Student Life and Activities.
+Faculty, staff and student inquiries, complaints, violations and/or reports of concealment of violation should be referred to the Director of Student Conduct & Compliance.

 Unauthorized uses include but are not limited to: